California Psalms

 8 Why promise me

-while my feet still harbor the memory of oceanic salt?
+while my feet still house a memory of ocean salt?

 gilded with rainbow crystals like a petrified shell